On powers of Pl\"ucker coordinates and representability of arithmetic matroids: Background on matroids and arithmetic matroids

 If an arithmetic matroid $(E, \rank , m)$ is represented by a list $X = (x_e)_{e\in E}$ of elements of $G$, it is easy to check that the restriction corresponds to the arithmetic matroid represented by the list $X|_A := (x_e)_{e\in A}$.
 The contraction $\Acal/A$ is represented by the sublist $X/A := (\bar x_e)_{e\in E\setminus A}$ consisting of the images of $ (x_e)_{e\in E\setminus A} $ under the canonical projection $ G \twoheadrightarrow G / \langle A \rangle $ (cf.~\cite[Example~4.4]{moci-adderio-2013}).

 \begin{Example} Let us consider the matrix $ X = $.
 What happens if we contract the last column?
 Since we are mainly interested in the underlying arithmetic matroid, we will first apply a unimodular transformation \st the last column only contains one non-zero entry (cf.~Subsection~\ref{Subsection:HNF}) and consider the resulting matrix $X'$.
 Then we obtain $ X' = =(x_1,x_2,x_3)$.
-Hence $ X'/x_3 = \subseteq \Z_2 \oplus \Z$ and $\latproj{X} = (-2,1)\subseteq \Z$. \end{Example}
+Hence $ X'/x_3 = \subseteq \Z_2 \oplus \Z$ and $\latproj{X} = (-2,1)\subseteq \Z$ is the image of $ X'/x_3$ under the projection to the free group obtained from $\Z^2/\left\langle x_3\right\rangle$ by taking the quotient by its torsion subgroup. \end{Example}